-As of the end of the fiscal year 2020, the governmental funds reported combined ending fund balances of \$23,174,938, a decrease of \$5,920,725 from the 2019 balance of \$29,095,663.
-The decrease is primarily a result of the use of the restricted bond proceeds in the Capital Improvement Fund and the Sewer Fund designated for specific capital improvements.
+As of the end of the fiscal year 2021, the governmental funds reported combined ending fund balances of \$24,576,311, an increase of \$1,401,373 from the 2020 balance of \$23,174,938.
+The increase was fueled by a modest growth of \$4,061,496 in the General Fund Reserve, with the help of the Federal

-Approximately 25% of this total amount or \$6,251,382 constitutes unassigned fund balance.
-An amount of \$3,824,713 is allocated to comply with the General Fund's target fund balance policy of 15% and \$3,276,376 for the fund stabilization requirement of 10% of general fund expenditures.
-The next allocation of fund balance totals \$4,139,741 and is assigned for special assessment or other special revenue fund activity as well as encumbered activity in 2020 carried forward into 2021.
-The next allocation of fund balance is restricted by constitutional provisions, enabling legislation, or constraints imposed by external factors which totaled \$9,524,029 and includes fund balances in the Sewer Fund (\$2,175,628), Debt Service Fund (\$882,289), Capital Improvement Fund (\$6,046,410), Park Improvements and Open Space Fund (\$64,951) and State Liquid Fuels Fund (\$354,751).
-The next allocation of fund balance totaled \$3,450,394 and is committed by the Board of Commissioners through ordinances or resolutions and includes balances for recreation or park impact fee purposes (\$468,422) and storm water purposes (\$2,981,972).
-The remainder of the fund balance is \$124,420 and is nonspendable to pay for future legal or contractual obligations which include prepaid items.
+ARPA funds in the amount of \$1,668,166.
+The significant increase was offset by use of the restricted bond proceeds in the Capital Improvement Fund and the Sewer Fund designated for specific capital improvements.
+As outlined in the Governmental Funds Balance Sheet, approximately 42% of this total amount or \$10,385,390 constitutes unassigned fund balance.
+An amount of \$4,823,630 is allocated to comply with the General Fund's target fund balance policy of 15% and \$3,215,753 for the fund stabilization requirement of 10% of general fund budgeted operating expenditures.
+The next allocation of fund balance totals \$2,110,457 and is assigned for special assessment or other special revenue fund activity as well as encumbered activity in 2021 carried forward into 2022.
+The next allocation of fund balance is restricted by constitutional provisions, enabling legislation, or constraints imposed by external factors which totaled \$7,461,870 and includes fund balances in the Sewer Fund of \$1,015,432, Debt Service Fund of \$1,106,736, Capital Improvement Fund of \$4,558,488, Park Improvements and Open Space Fund of \$570,229 and State Liquid Fuels Tax of \$210,985.
+The next allocation of fund balance totaled \$4,423,902 and is committed by the Board of Commissioners through ordinances or resolutions and includes balances for recreation or park impact fee purposes of \$745,737 and storm water purposes of \$3,678,165.
+The remainder of the fund balance is \$194,692 and is nonspendable to pay for future legal or contractual obligations which include prepaid items.

 The General Fund is the chief operating fund of the Township.
 It includes all the operational departments of the Township including Police, fire contributions, Community Development, Public Works, Park Maintenance, Recreational Programming, Community Organization contributions, General Government activity and others.
-At the end of fiscal year 2020, the unassigned fund balance of the General Fund was \$6,727,758, a decrease of \$2,882,633 over the 2019 balance of \$9,610,391.
-As a measure of the General Fund's liquidity and to protect the Township from unexpected swings in revenue, the Board of Commissioners recognized the importance of a healthy unassigned fund balance and established a fund balance policy that sets the unassigned fund balance at 15% of expenditures, plus an additional 10% to stabilize the fund balance as mitigation against sudden fluctuations in business taxes from year to year.
+At the end of fiscal year 2021, the unassigned fund balance of the General Fund was \$10,861,766, an increase of \$4,134,008 over the 2020 balance of \$6,727,758 and surpassing the 2019 balance of \$9,610,391.
+As a measure of the General Fund's liquidity and to protect the Township from unexpected swings in revenue, the Board of Commissioners recognized the importance of a healthy unassigned fund balance and established a fund balance policy that sets the unassigned fund balance at 15% of budgeted operating expenditures, plus an additional 10% to stabilize the fund balance as mitigation against sudden fluctuations in business taxes from year to year.